-- 3.6.1 Any decision to borrow in advance will be secured on a case by case basis on the most advantageous terms available, predominantly through borrowing or any other unallocated or available Council reserve, or capital receipt. - 3.6.2 Borrowing in advance will be made within the constraints that: - It will be limited to no more than 100% of the expected increase in borrowing need (CFR) over the three year planning period; and - The authority would not look to borrow more than 36 months in advance of need.
+- 3.6.2 Borrowing in advance will be made within the constraints that: - It will be limited to no more than 100% of the expected increase in borrowing need (CFR) over the three year planning period; and - The authority would not look to borrow more than 36 months in advance of need. - 3.6.3 Risks associated with any borrowing in advance activity will be subject to prior appraisal and subsequent reporting through the mid-year or annual reporting mechanism.